 The future operations of the Company may require permits from various federal, provincial and local governmental authorities and will be governed by laws and regulations governing prospecting, development, mining, production, export, taxes, labour standards, occupational health, waste disposal, land use, environmental protections, mine safety and other matters.
 There can be no guarantee that the Company will be able to obtain all necessary permits and approvals that may be required to undertake exploration activity or commence construction or operation of mine facilities on the Company's Lacy Property.
-The Company currently does not have any permits in place.
+On March 24, 2022, the Company received permits to drill at Silverton Project.
+The Company currently does not have any permits in place for any of other projects.